asy047/asy047/README.md

 # Hi There!👋
 This is An Seo-young(a.k.a. notstanding)'s github.
-Workin in SKT Subsidiary company
+Working in SKT Subsidiary company

 ### Tech Stacks💻